 Scala stands for Scalable Language, and is one of the many attempts to “rewrite Java” and it is compiled to run on the Java Virtual Machine (JVM).
 It is safe to say this programming language turned out to be quite a success taking into the consideration that companies like LinkedIn, Twitter, and The Guardian use it in their codebases.
 Scala is known to be a complex language but also a language worth learning.

 The instructions for how to pass information back and forth between computers and devices are commonly known as protocols.

-REST – used mostly for API’s, this protocol has standard methods like GET, POST, and PUT that let information be exchanged between applications.
+Used mostly for API’s, this protocol has standard methods like

 Data is stored in the structure called a data format.

 XML – Predominantly used by Microsoft systems, it used to be the most popular data format